 Sewer service is provided by Sandy Creek, Northwest, Navassa, Leland, to sections of Leland and Belville through H2GO, Southport, Oak Island, Caswell Beach, Bald Head Island, Shallotte, Holden Beach, Ocean Isle Beach and sections of St. James and areas along Long Beach Road through the Southeast Brunswick Sanitary Sewer District.

-The county provides water and sewer service in St. James, Bolivia, Sunset Beach, Calabash and Carolina Shores, and water service in Varnumtown.
+The county provides water and sewer service in St. James, Bolivia, Sunset Beach, Boiling Spring Lakes, Calabash and Carolina Shores, and water service in Varnumtown.

 “Brunswick County provides water from one end of the county to the other,” Pierce says.
 “Inside of municipalities some elected officials have decided to provide the service themselves and some have decided to let the county provide it for them.”

-The county has entered into partnerships with a number of the municpalities for wastewater treatment.
+The county has entered into partnerships with a number of the municipalities for wastewater treatment.
 It operates the Northeast Brunswick Wastewater Treatment Plant in Navassa, and the West Brunswick Water Reclamation facility in the Supply area.
+It also operates the Ocean Isle Beach Wastewater Treatment Plant.

-“We’re trying to work with the municipalities to create regional facilities,” Pierce says.
+“We’re trying to work with the municipalities to create regional facilities,” Pierce said.

 “The county has one rate structure for all its customers.
 Some municipalities are higher than the county’s rate and some and lower than the county,” Pierce says.
 “We don’t differentiate by area.
 We charge the same rates.”